SosaWISE/SS_ClientCRM/README.md

     http://dev-crm.nexsense.com/spec/

-Currently there are only specs for core and u-kov, but that doesn't mean everything shouldn't have a test...
+Currently there are only specs for core and u-kov, but that doesn't mean everything shouldn't have a spec...

 Build for Production